-We urge you to execute and return the enclosed proxy, or vote electronically over the Internet or by telephone, as soon as possible so that your shares may be voted in accordance with your wishes and we may better protect the health and welfare of our employees, shareholders and community.
+We urge you to execute and return the enclosed proxy, or vote electronically over the Internet or by telephone, as soon as possible so that your shares may be voted in accordance with your wishes.
 Please refer to the proxy card enclosed for information on voting electronically or by telephone.
 If you attend the meeting, you may vote in person if you are a shareholder of record or authorized by a shareholder of record, and your proxy will not be used.

-Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be Held on May 26, 2021: The proxy statement and annual report to security holders are available atwww.edocumentview.com/RCKY.
+Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be Held on June 5, 2024: The proxy statement and annual report to security holders are available atwww.edocumentview.com/RCKY.